 - Even though she had little money, Maria regularly donated to local shelters because her altruistic nature guided her actions.

-- As the disaster unfolded, her altruistic instincts led her to organize food and medical aid for the affected families.
+- As the disaster unfolded, her altruistic instincts led her to organize food and medical aid for affected families.

 Altruistic Synonyms: